eth-brownie/brownie/docs/api-network.rst

     Abstract base class for simple gas strategies.

-    Simple gas strategies are called once to provide a dynamically genreated gas price at the time a transaction is broadcasted.
+    Simple gas strategies are called once to provide a dynamically generated gas price at the time a transaction is broadcasted.
 Transactions using simple gas strategies are not automatically rebroadcasted.

 Simple Strategy Abstract Methods
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^